Ariana Grande: 2018–2019: Thank U, Next

 In November 2018, Grande released the single "Thank U, Next" and announced her fifth studio album of the same name.
 The song debuted at number one on the Billboard Hot 100, becoming Grande's first chart-topping single in the United States, spending seven non-consecutive weeks atop.
 Since then, it has been certified eight-times platinum in the United States; the song's music video broke records for most-watched music video on YouTube within 24 hours of release and fastest Vevo video to reach 100 million views on YouTube, at the time.
 On Spotify, it became the fastest song to reach 100 million streams (11 days) and most-streamed song by a female artist in a 24-hour period, with 9.6 million streams, before being surpassed by her own "7 Rings" (nearly 15 million streams).
 "Thank U, Next" was the most-streamed song by a woman globally on Apple Music in 2019.

 Grande released, in collaboration with YouTube, a four-part docuseries titled Ariana Grande: Dangerous Woman Diaries.
 It shows behind the scenes and concert footage from Grande's Dangerous Woman Tour, including moments from the One Love Manchester concert, and follows her professional life during the tour and the making of Sweetener.
 The series debuted on November 29, 2018.
-By the end of the year, she became the most-streamed female artist on Spotify, and was named Billboard's Woman of the Year.
+By the end of the year, she became the most-streamed female artist on Spotify, and was named Billboards Woman of the Year.
 In January 2019, it was announced that Grande would be headlining the Coachella Valley Music and Arts Festival, where she became the youngest and the fourth female artist ever to headline the festival.
 Grande brought a number of guest artists to perform with her, including NSYNC, P. Diddy, Nicki Minaj, and Justin Bieber.
 Her set received critical acclaim.